AtoM Javascript Challenge¶

-All settings for the JS challenge are configured in config/app.yml file:
+All settings for the JS challenge feature are configured in the config/appChallenge.yml file.

 activated: true